PrefectHQ/prefect/docs/contributing/style.md

 # Code style and practices

-Generally, we follow the [Google style guide](https://google.github.io/styleguide/pyguide.html).
+Generally, we follow the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html).
 This document covers sections where we differ or where additional clarification is necessary.

 ## Imports